element-hq/ems-docs/ee-installer/src/install-prod.md

 ## k8s Environments

+Element Enterprise Installer allows you to either deploy directly into a kubernetes environment or to render a set of manifests for a future deployment in a kubernetes environment.

-To configure your k8s environment, you need to :
+To configure your kubernetes environment for a direct deployment, you need to :

 - Configure a kubectl context able to connect to your kubernetes instance
 - Copy `k8s.yml.sample` to `k8s.yml`.
 Edit `k8s.yml` with the following